+PROPERTY OBSERVATI ON5

-EagleView Roof Report: No
+EagleView Roof Report: No.

 EagleView Wall Report: No

-Dist. to Commercial Exposure: 153 ft.
+Dist, to Commercial Exposure: 153 ft.

-Distance to Steep Slope: 0 ft.
+Distance to Steep Slope: 0 ft

 Distance to Water Hazard: 0 ft.

-Distance to Vegetation: 0. ft.
+Distance to Vegetation: 0 ft.

 Type of Vegetation: None

-Swimming Pool/Hot Tub: No.
+Swimming Pool/Hot Tub: No

-Trampslice: No.
+Trampalice: No.

 Slope on Property: No

 Cross-Self Identification: None

-Owner Occupied: N/A
+Output Convenient NEA

-for more information, plants she say dileasary of Form
+for more internation, plants one our diseasery of forms